hongwanliu/DarkHistory/sphinx/index.rst

 DarkHistory
 #######################################

 Welcome to the DarkHistory page!
 Here, users will find installation instructions and detailed documentation of the code.
-DarkHistory is described in a paper available at arXiv:1904.09296 (referred to as Paper I in the examples).
+DarkHistory is described in a paper available at a`GitHub repository `arXiv:1904.09296 <arXiv:1904.09296>`_ (referred to as Paper I in the examples).
 Please cite this paper if you use DarkHistory in a scientific publication.

 Announcements
 ======================================